-Pull the pin handle up to disengage the pin from the retaining clip, and then pull the pin out.
+3. Pull the pin handle up to disengage the pin from the retaining clip, and then pull the pin out.

-- Repeat this procedure for the other pins.

-- 5. Pull the seat rearward about 5 cm (2 in), and then lift the seat from the floor rails.

-- 6. Remove the seat from the vehicle.
+- 4. Repeat this procedure for the other pins. - 5.
+Pull the seat rearward about 5 cm (2 in), and then lift the seat from the floor rails. - 6.
+Remove the seat from the vehicle.

-For the second and third row seats, stow the safety belt latch by attaching the clip on the safety belt latch to the trim just inside the side door.
+For the second and third row seats, stow the seat belt latch by attaching the clip on the seat belt latch to the trim just inside the side door.

-For the last row of seats, stow the safety belt latch plate on the clip at the window trim.
-Roll the mini-latch into the safety belt webbing and then hook the safety belt latch plate on the clip.
+For the last row of seats, stow the seat belt latch plate on the clip at the window trim.
+Roll the mini-latch into the seat belt webbing and then hook the seat belt latch plate on the clip.